Kaya-P/work/README.md

 # work
-Here a few of the projects I have developed.
+Here are a few of the projects I have developed.
 ## 1. Predictor(ML)
   This folder includes the documentation for the virtual enviroment I set up on my computer to develop it.
 And the main .py file that you can run.
 My program used the keras library and more specifically a LSTM model to predict stock prices based on 60 days of historical data for stocks.